Childhood cancer: Foundations and fundraising

 According to estimates by experts in the field of pediatric cancer, by 2020, cancer will cost $158 million annually for both research and treatment which marks a 27% increase since 2010.
 Ways in which the foundations are helped by people include writing checks, collecting spare coins, bake/lemonade sales, donating portions of purchases from stores or restaurants, or Paid Time Off donations as well as auctions, bike rides, dance-a-thons.
 Additionally, many of the major foundations have donation buttons on their respective websites.

 In addition to advancing research focusing on cancer, the foundations also offer support to families whose children are affected by the disease.
 The estimated total cost for one child with cancer (medical costs and lost parental wages) is $833,000.
 Organizations such as the National Children's Cancer Society and the Leukemia and Lymphoma Society can provide financial assistance for the costs associated with childhood cancer like medical care, home care, child care, and transportation.

 Importance of family support

-The emotional challenges that a parent may encounter can disrupt their child's treatment, parenting and support for the child who is ill and their siblings, and impact overall family stability.
+The emotional challenges that a parent may encounter can disrupt their child's treatment, parenting, and support for the child who is ill and their siblings, and impact overall family stability.
 Therefore, having a support network during this time is important.
 Different foundations fund support groups within hospitals and online for parents and families to aid in the coping process.
 Targeted support for siblings of children with cancer is also warranted.
 Resources that account for family context, age, and gender can help siblings process cancer-related emotional reactions.
-These targeted resources help promote family activities and normal family functioning, while enhancing family adjustment over time.
+These targeted resources help promote family activities and normal family functioning while enhancing family adjustment over time.

-The foundations for pediatric cancer all fall under the 501(c)3 designation which means that they are non-profit organizations that are tax-exempt.
+The foundations for pediatric cancer all fall under the 501(c)3 designation which means they are tax-exempt non-profit organizations.
 The "International Childhood Cancer Day" occurs annually on February 15.